 BA in Psychology

-M.Div. that included 30 graduate hours in counseling
+M.Div. that included graduate hours and practicums in counseling

 Certification in Mindfulness Instruction

 Certification in Methods of Japanese Psychology

 Certified Addiction Specialist